That-Dev-Girl-Sites/jhalabi.com/_posts/2018-01-22-over-the-first-trimester-hurdle.md

 layout: post
 title: "Over the first (trimester) hurdle"
 date: "2018-01-22"
+redirect_from: "/blog/over-the-first-trimester-hurdle"
 categories:
   - pregnancy
 tags:
   - second trimester
+excerpt: I will be 13 weeks pregnant tomorrow.
 ---

 I will be 13 weeks pregnant tomorrow.
 This is huge because it means, not only am I super officially out of my first trimester, but I am also at a point where I have been getting a lot of test results back.